Software tool-set for automated quantum system identification and device bring up: Software Architecture

 \subsection{Optimizers}

 At its core, \texttt{c3-toolset} is an optimization framework and all of the three steps - Open-Loop, Calibration and Model Learning can be defined as a optimization task.
 The \texttt{optimizers} contain classes that provide helpful encapsulation for these steps.
-These objects take as arguments the previously defined \texttt{Experiment} and \texttt{ParameterMap} objects along with an \texttt{algorithm} e.g, \texttt{CMA-ES} or \texttt{L-BFGS} which performs the iterative optimization steps.